barmalei/zebkit/src/jekyll/docs.ui.config.md

 <tr><td>
 "#actions.target.condition"
 </td><td>
-Optional a condition the target "update" and "do" sections will be applied.
-Condition is dictionary of target properties and its values.
-If all properties values of the specified condition match the correspondent properties of target component "update" and "do" sections are applied to the target.
+Optional condition that defines if target "update" and "do" sections have to be applied.
+Condition is a dictionary of properties and its values.
+If all properties values of the specified condition match the correspondent properties of target component then "update" and/or "do" sections are applied to the target component.
 </td></tr>

 <tr><td>